 On Feb.
 18, 1977 the comic book 2000 A.D. (dated Feb.
 26) begins pub. (until ?), becoming known for its Judge Dredd stories.

 On June 19, 1978 the comic strip Garfield debuts, created by Ind.-born James Robert "Jim" Davis (1945-) (named after his opninionated grandfather), about America's favorite lasagna-loving cartoon cat Garfield, his owner Jon, and Jon's dog Odie in Muncie, Ind.; by 2013 it is syndicated in 2,580 newpspapers, setting a Guinness World Record.

 On Apr.
 16, 1989 Crocker Nat.
-Bank employee Scott Raymond Adams (1957-) of San Francisco, Calif. begins pub. the Dilbert comic strip, about an engineer, his pet dog Dogbert, the Pointy-Haired Boss, Alice, and Wally.
+Bank employee Scott Raymond Adams (1957-) of San Francisco, Calif. begins pub. the Dilbert comic strip, about a nerdy white engineer, his pet dog Dogbert, the Pointy-Haired Boss, Alice, and Wally.